tireman/nmu-npol/README.md

 4) Currently only the default physics list loads when the code runs.
 It will be necessary to investigate a user defined class is necessary or changes to the physics processes.

-5) Data output is limited to a formated text file at the moment.
+5) Data output is limited to a formated text file at the moment and the output location is hard coded into the NpolEventAction.cc file.
+The user will need to modify this as necessary.

 How to run the code:  The code runs in batch and visualization mode.
 The current developers have adopted using the "newer" cmake method for compiling the code.
 This can be accomplished with the following steps after confirming that cmake is installed.

 1) Unpack the code in the folder of your choice which I will call $PWD/nmunpol

 2) Create a directory next to this one called $PWD/nmunpol-build

 3) In nmunpol-build directory place the CMakeLists.txt file.
 Edit as necessary.

 4) In the nmunpol-build directory run the command cmake -DGeant_DIR=$G4INSTALL $PWD/nmunpol.
 This will generate all the make files, etc.  Note that you must set your env variable G4INSTALL to make this work.

 5) Type 'make' in the nmunpol-build directory

 6) The resulting binary is dumped into the build directory along with a copy of an *.mac files specified in the CMakeLists.txt file.

 7) You can run in batch mode by setting particle type, energy, and # of events in the npol.mac file and type './Npolapp npol.mac'.

 8) For visuaulization you can modify and run another *.mac file or type './Npolapp" by itself in the command line.

+9) The formatted data file that is generated is currently hard coded in NpolEventAction.cc.
+This will need to be changed at the users descretion.
+Automation of the file name is on the 'to-do' list.